Finder to the node: The sad state of Australia’s broadband speeds

 NBN scams are rife again, with 9News highlighting the case of a Western Australian man who was promised a $300 refund due to Internet connectivity issues.
 It was a scam, sadly, with criminals gaining access to his bank account and robbing him of $10,000 once they had his banking credentials.

 It's worth remembering that NBN Co is the company tasked with building Australia's national broadband network.
 Australian consumers connect to the NBN network, but NBN Co will never contact you regarding financial matters.
-Your contract is with your ISP, and even there it pays to be cautious if you get a call out of the blue.
+Your contract is with your Internet provider, and even there it pays to be cautious if you get a call out of the blue.

 It comes in a week when the ACCC has highlighted just how much Australians lose to scams annually, to the tune of around half a billion dollars in the last calendar year.
 There's no distinct breakout category for "NBN" scams in the ACCC's figures, but it'd almost certainly fall under the "false billing" scam category, for which Aussies were stung at least $5.5 million in 2018.